kampxtr/SimpleARPG/README.md

 are still be attached, don't worry.
   Hopefully, the game was done.
 I'm going to create a sub editor to handle attack actions.
 Since I'm busy now, i've to scale down the time to implement it.
+  Lastly, you can enjoy the code, but i show the code just for ZHUANG B, so it can't compile, lol !!!

 </pre>